-The Halliburton Company Stock and Incentive Plan was last approved by shareholders at the 2017 annual meeting and reserved 27,136,621 shares for issuance thereunder.
+The Halliburton Company Stock and Incentive Plan was last approved by shareholders at the 2019 annual meeting and reserved 33,020,801 shares for issuance thereunder.

-The proposed amendment and restatement of the Stock and Incentive Plan replenishes the pool of shares of Halliburton common stock available for issuance under the Stock and Incentive Plan by adding 25,000,000 shares.
-This proposal changes the treatment of awards under the Stock and Incentive Plan in the event of a change-in-control of Halliburton, adds an annual limit to all compensation, whether pursuant to the Stock and Incentive Plan or otherwise, that can be paid to Halliburton's non-management Directors, and makes other changes as described in the following summary of the Stock and Incentive Plan.
+The proposed amendment and restatement of the Stock and Incentive Plan replenishes the pool of shares of Halliburton common stock available for issuance under the Stock and Incentive Plan by adding 16,000,000 shares.
+This proposal also adds net operating profit after taxes and asset turns as potential performance criteria with respect to performance awards.
 The Stock and Incentive Plan is the only active plan used to grant awards of the types described in this proposal.

-Our Board is requesting that shareholders approve the amendment and restatement of the Stock and Incentive Plan which amendment and restatement was adopted by the Board on February 13, 2019, subject to shareholder approval.
+Our Board is requesting that shareholders approve the amendment and restatement of the Stock and Incentive Plan which amendment and restatement was adopted by the Board on February 11, 2020, subject to shareholder approval.